-This policy requirement has been added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice3.
+This policy requirement was added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice3.

 This policy sets out the whistleblowing procedures at Thornden School.
-It has been produced by Rob Collar who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-Rob Collar is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+It has been produced (and reviewed) by Mr Collar who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
+Mr Collar is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.